 Matsumoto – Takayama.
 From Matsumoto we drive to Takayama, a charming town in the heart of the Hida Mountains.
 Established in the 16th century as the castle town of the Kanamori family, the town is famous throughout Japan for its old town area of narrow streets filled with well-preserved inns, tea houses, shops and merchants houses with latticed windows and overhanging roofs that are characteristic of the Edo period.

 On our way to Takayama we will stop at the picturesque Daio Wasabi Farm, one of Japan’s largest wasabi farms.
 There is free time to take in the beautiful gardens and fields.
 The shop on site offers many different options to try of this unique product - wasabi chocolate, wasabi beer, wasabi ice-cream, wasabi juice and much more.
 Upon arrival to Takayama and we’ll drive to the outskirts of the town to visit the fascinating Hida Folk Village, an outdoor museum comprising 30 or so traditional farm houses from around the Hida region, re-built here on the hillside overlooking the town.
-Tonight we will enjoy a classic Japanese ryokan meal at the inn where we are staying.
+Tonight, we enjoy a classic Japanese ryokan meal at the inn where we are staying.

 Overnight: Takayama | Breakfast, Dinner

 This morning we will explore the town's market stalls, overflowing with fresh produce brought in daily from the surrounding fields.
-Later we explore Takayama’s Old Quarter, where you can enjoy free time to wander around the shops and perhaps visit a sake distillery to sample the town’s famous sake.
+Later, we explore Takayama’s Old Quarter, where you can enjoy free time to wander around the shops and perhaps visit a sake distillery to sample the town’s famous sake.
 Here you can also enjoy the 'onsen' or public hot springs, well known for their therapeutic benefits to body and mind!

 Tonight, we recommend you head out for dinner to sample some of Takayama’s delicious Hida beef at one of the many restaurants or beef burger cafes.